MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. To save the changes, select **Save** at the top of the page.
 In the **Settings and monitoring** page, select **Continue**.

-    Defender for Cloud onboards Linux machines to Defender for Endpoint.
-Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.
+    - Defender for Cloud onboards Linux machines to Defender for Endpoint.
+    - Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.

-    Onboarding might take up to 12 hours.
+    - Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.

-    > [!NOTE]
-    > The next time you open the **Missing components** page, the option to enable/disable integration for Linux machines doesn't appear.
-To disable Linux integration, you need to turn off Defender for Endpoint integration for the plan (disabling it for Windows too), and then turn back on for Windows machines as needed.

 1. To verify Defender for Endpoint sensor installation on a Linux machine, run the following shell command on each machine.